 Known for his adaptability to almost every genre available: shoujo, shounen, seinen, BL, you name it – he’s done all of those genres (and others) and always presented his fans with some of the most impressive performances ever, always raising the bar for young seiyuu following his steps.

-What is probably one of Kondo‘s best roles to date and was his big break in the seiyuu business was his portrayal of the carefree, exuberant and occasionally stoic Train Heartnet in 2005 anime Black Cat.
+What is probably one of Kondo‘s best roles to date and was his big break in the seiyuu business was his portrayal of the carefree, exuberant, and occasionally stoic Train Heartnet in 2005 anime Black Cat.

 The success with the series served as a starting point for Kondo to be named one of the rising stars in the seiyuu industry back in 2005.
-Since then he’s voiced a multitude of characters, some of them more iconic and with more exposure than others.
+Since then he’s voiced a multitude of characters, some of those more iconic and with more exposure than others.

-With a voice almost like “custom made” to play antagonists and stoic characters like Hibari Kyoya in Katekyo Hitman Reborn as well as comedic, tsundere but still serious when needed characters like Ritsu Onodera from Sekaiichi Hatsukoi, Kondo shows everyone that his versatility is no joke.
+With a voice almost like “custom made” to play antagonists and stoic characters like Kyoya Hibari in Katekyo Hitman Reborn as well as comedic, tsundere but still serious when needed characters like Ritsu Onodera from Sekaiichi Hatsukoi, Kondo shows everyone that his versatility is no joke.

 The details in his portrayals are something that always mesmerizes his fans as well as his vocal range – which is wide and versatile.
 He’s responsible for many reactions like this “I can’t believe he voiced … and then … Those sound completely different!“.

-Yeah, those sound different, it’s Kondo‘s technicism and versatility that make his characters sound like polar opposites from each other.
-How awesome it is that Kondo has voiced “Ritsu Onodera“, “Hibari Kyoya“, “Suigetsu Hoozuki” and “Subaru Sakamaki” and each one of these memorable characters sound nothing like the next one?
+Yeah, those sound different, it’s Kondo‘s technique and versatility that make his characters sound like polar opposites from each other.
+How awesome it is that Kondo has voiced Ritsu Onodera, Kyoya Hibari, Suigetsu Hozuki, and Subaru Sakamaki and each one of these memorable characters sound nothing like the next one?

-He’s been part of some of the most known series in Japan: Naruto, Fairy Tail, Bleach, Katekyo Hitman Reborn, Diamond no Ace, Toriko, between many others, a proof that he’s still one of the most sought after seiyuu when it comes to big franchises.
+He’s been part of some of the most known series in Japan: Naruto, Fairy Tail, Bleach, Katekyo Hitman Reborn, Diamond no Ace, Toriko, among many others, a proof that he’s still one of the most sought after seiyuu when it comes to big franchises.

-With credits in major TV series like Heroes, BONES, Sex and the City, UNDERWORLD, 24, True Blood, The Kite Runner, between many other shows, Kondo shows not only a wide variety of “characters” as well as show genres.
+With credits in major TV series like Heroes, BONES, Sex and the City, UNDERWORLD, 24, True Blood, The Kite Runner, among many other shows, Kondo shows not only a wide variety of “characters” as well as show genres.
 A wide variety of CM’s and news segments (for NHK and TBS) are also narrated by Kondo.

-He’s known for being in a never-ending list of drama CD’s – both otome and BL – and is part of the stellar seiyuu roster working with Rejet, having been part in several of that company’s CD’s.
+He’s known for being in a never-ending list of drama CDs – both otome and BL – and is part of the stellar seiyuu roster working with Rejet, having been part of several of that company’s CDs.

 Kondo is mostly known as Subaru Sakamaki the sadist, tsundere vampire from Rejet‘s drama CD/game franchise “Diabolik Lovers“.

-In the gaming industry Kondo is known for being part of the “Tales of” franchise.
+In the gaming industry, Kondo is known for being part of the “Tales of” franchise.
 TALES OF XILLIA 2 and TALES OF THE WORLD TACTICS UNION are the two games where his character Ludger Will Kresnik, one of the fans’ favorite characters, is featured.